MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/moodle-azure-netapp-files-content.md

 Moodle is an open-source learning management system that requires high throughput, low latency access to storage.
 Many Moodle deployments require easy scalability to adapt to growing demand.
 This article explains how Moodle can be deployed using Azure Services on Azure Virtual Machine Scale Sets and store user-accessible learning data files in Azure NetApp Files.
-The article highlights a zonal deployments for high availability and cross-zone replication and also gives examples of a single-zone deployment and deployment with cross-region replication.
+The article highlights a zonal deployments for high availability and cross-zone replication and also gives examples of a single-zone deployment.

 ## Architecture